 Research on voice naturalness is highly interdisciplinary.
 To make future research accessible to a wider readership across disciplines, and allow comparability and integration of findings, awareness of this interdisciplinarity is crucial.
 Here is a compilation of some practical recommendations as a tentative roadmap for future research:

 Offer a concise definition of voice naturalness to both participants and readers.
-With the taxonomy of naturalness, we offer a conceptual framework that can be tailored to any empirical design, e.g. by specifying the reference and the type of deviation under study.
+With the taxonomy of naturalness, this paper offers a conceptual framework that can be tailored to any empirical design, e.g. by specifying the reference and the type of deviation under study.
 If used consistently, this taxonomy offers a quick orientation for readers and fosters comparability across findings.

 Use consistent keywords to make relevant research findable across disciplines.
 We recommend “naturalness”, “human-likeness” or, in appropriate cases, “authenticity”.